underpig1/octos/docs/guides/config.md

 # `octos.json` Reference

-Each mod folder can optionally include an `octos.json` file, which includes metadata, entry point, preview image, and user options.
+Each mod folder can optionally include an `octos.json` file, which includes metadata, the mod's entry point, a preview image for the explore page, and user options.

 ## Example
 `octos.json`: